tymyrddin/blue-honey/source/docs/notes/roadmaps.md

 The goal of the [OWASP Honeypot Project](https://owasp.org/www-project-honeypot/) is to identify emerging attacks against web applications and report them to the community, in order to facilitate protection against such targeted attacks.
 It is based around the earlier [OWASP/WASC Distributed Web Honeypots Project](https://github.com/SpiderLabs/owasp-distributed-web-honeypots).

-A client honeypot is a honeypot that actively searches for malicious or compromised servers.
-HoneyMonkey (dead since 2010) was a web browser based (IE) high interaction client honeypot built by Microsoft in 2005.
-It detected attacks on clients by monitoring files, registry, and processes.
+A [client honeypot](honeyclients.md) is a honeypot that actively searches for malicious or compromised servers.

-[Thug](https://github.com/buffer/thug) is a Python low-interaction honeyclient aimed at mimicing the behaviour of a web browser in order to detect and emulate malicious contents.
-It is actively being developed.

 ## Worm detection